Updated on October 9th, 2023

 The Civil Rights Act of 1964, Title VII, prohibits discrimination based on a person’s religious beliefs and affiliations in any aspect of employment.
-Religious beliefs is defined in the law as moral or ethical beliefs that are held in the strength of traditional religious views.
-Employers are expected to accommodate an employee’s religious practices unless they would cause unnecessary hardship on the business.
-The Act protects employees from any discrimination and a hostile work environment caused by insults, slurs, intimidation, and abusive ridicule.
+Religious beliefs are defined in the law as moral or ethical beliefs held in the strength of traditional religious views.
+Employers are expected to accommodate an employee’s religious practices unless they cause unnecessary hardship to the business.
+The Act protects employees from discrimination and a hostile work environment caused by insults, slurs, intimidation, and abusive ridicule.

 Discrimination based on the following things are prohibited under the Act:

 - Affiliation with a religious group